 In “Sonnet 116,” love possesses a dual character.
 The first aspect, Love as an ideal entity, functions like a blueprint.
 A blueprint, albeit without substance, still provides the vitality requisite to the project of construction, based on hordes of previous experience by those who have already built; blueprints organize the ideas of the architect to convey to others what he has in mind.
 With outlandish humility, the blueprint guides the construction of what will end up something more real than itself.
 Shakespeare uses Love in the first sense like a blueprint, “an ever-fixèd mark,” a constant.
-Another principle uncovered by Einstein indeed concerned constancy, namely, of light.
+Another principle posited by Einstein indeed concerned constancy, namely, of light.
 Everything begins and ends with light: light which has slowed down means essentially the same as objects with mass, or objects simply.
 All things, in a sense potential light, imitate light by reflecting it.
 “Love’s not Time’s fool” in principle since the latter — the numbering of motion or change, relative by definition — cannot affect Love which, like light or a blueprint, remains constant.
 Love maintains its nature (“is not love which alters”) regardless of the fickle nature of lovers (“when it alteration finds”).
 This introduces the second aspect of Shakespeare’s twofold use of love.

 The hitherto discussed meaning of love in “Sonnet 116” found Love as a constant.
 The relative has no meaning without reference to the constant.
 The second meaning in this duality consists of love relative to Love, as an analogous, dynamic, act of loving.
 Love is to light as the act-of-loving is to time.
 In Aristotle’s adjustment of Plato’s Forms — in which the ideal’s only actual locality resides in material substances — whiteness, for instance, does not exist except in white things; form only exists in substance, the “marriage” of form and matter.
 Similarly, the form, Love, exists in the substance, man.
 Since love imitates Love, one cannot be a lover but by loving — abstract Love in concrete lovers.
 Imitating an ideal, the lovers’ imperfect imitation still has more perfection than the ideal, at least in the Platonic sense.
-In the Thomistic sense — that alchemical union of Plato and Aristotle — the lovers participate in the ultimate Act-of-Loving, or God, an expression of Itself more real than physical objects, from which these objects derive their existence, which in turn shape the mind of man by means of their intuitive structures.
+In the Thomistic sense — that alchemical union of the Platonic and the Aristotelian — the lovers participate in the ultimate Act-of-Loving, or God, an expression of Itself more real than physical objects, from which these objects derive their existence, which in turn shape the mind of man by means of their intuitive structures.
 Aquinas salvages and revitalizes Plato’s Forms by relocating them in God (Ipsum Esse).
 Love in the latter sense culminates in a real, objective standard for lovers, especially taking the Thomistic analogy into its wider Christian context, namely the eternal reciprocity of the Trinity.
 In either case, nothing gets lovers out of some anchoring schema which withholds “true minds” from admission of impediments.
 True love, the “marriage of true minds,” requires conformity with Love’s yardstick, as it were, without which one may call it neither “true” nor “love.”